-- (1) The following conditions must be met before the ANBF Directors can approve a sanction of an Australian title bout, unless permission has been granted by the ANBF Directors for other arrangements: - (a) Promoters must agree to abide by all ANBF rules and regulations for the title bout; - (b) Promoters must have completed and lodged an application for the sanction of the Australian title bout, using the standard application form available on the ANBF website, at least 14 days before the proposed title bout date; - (c) The application must satisfy the obligations stated in these rules associated with the contest type and any conditions that may have been specified in a previous auxiliary contract; - (d) Promoters should not advertise proposed Australian title contests prior to sanction approval.
+(1) The following conditions must be met before the ANBF Directors can approve a sanction of an Australian title bout, unless permission has been granted by the ANBF Directors for other arrangements:

-(2) The ANBF is under no obligation to consider boxers that have not informed the ANBF of their availability and contact details.
+- (a) Promoters must agree to abide by all ANBF rules and regulations for the title bout; - (b) Promoters must have completed and lodged an application for the sanction of the Australian title bout, using the standard application form available on the ANBF website, at least 14 days before the proposed title bout date; - (c) The application must satisfy the obligations stated in these rules associated with the contest type and any conditions that may have been specified in a previous Australian National Championship Contract: - (d) Promoters should not advertise proposed Australian title contests prior to sanction approval. - (2) The ANBF is under no obligation to consider boxers that have not informed the ANBF of their availability and contact details. - (3) An Australian title cannot be sanctioned more than 3 months prior to the contest.
+Prior to this a requesting party can communicate with the ANBF on whether a proposed sanction is suitable. - (4) If a boxer schedules a fight prior to an Australian title he/she is sanctioned to contest, the ANBF may cancel that sanction.